cite-architecture/easy_cts_archive/README.md

 # easy_cts_archive

-Example of a CTS archive using only markdown and delimited text files
+Example of a CTS archive composed of editions only in markdown and delimited text files.